 - The DTIA Handbook

-- 2-4 hours of real-time lecture and discussion per week
+- 2-4 hours of real-time lecture and discussion per week and access to recordings

 - 2 hours of training coaching per cohort per week